housecurve/housecurve.github.io/TUNING.md

 The adjustments available for time alignment depend on the audio system:

-* For subwoofers, there may be a polarity switch (often labelled “phase”) or a dial that permits adjusting phase from 0 to 180 degrees.
+* Speaker location can be adjusted to add/remove delay (sound takes about 3 ms to travel 1 meter)
 * Amplifiers/receivers typically have delay or distance settings.
 * Active crossovers and parametric equalizers usually have delay settings too (a [MiniDSP 2x4 HD](https://www.minidsp.com/products/minidsp-in-a-box/minidsp-2x4-hd) was used for many of the measurements in this document).
+* Subwoofers may have a polarity switch (often labelled “phase”) or a dial that permits adjusting phase from 0 to 180 degrees.

-Many audio systems will have a combination of these adjustments and **experimentation will be required** to figure out what works best.
+Most audio systems will have a combination of these adjustments and **experimentation will be required** to figure out what works best.

 #### Time align using power